-Gone are the days where we had computer units filling up entire rooms, needing dedicated staff just to ensure its continued operation, and vast amounts of energy just to keep the computer cool.
+Gone are the days when we had computer units filling up entire rooms, needing dedicated staff just to ensure its continued operation, and vast amounts of energy just to keep the computer cool.
 As technology blossomed, we began pushing the boundaries of computing beyond what we thought was possible.
 Gradually, computers that filled up entire rooms slowly became things we could mount on a desk and work with, without any loss in computing efficiency.

-This emphasis on speed, size and efficiency, although more evident in computer hardware transition over time, is perfectly mirrored in modern software development methodology.
-You just might not have noticed this transition as much as you noticed the thickness of your iphone diminish over time, but software developers are constantly looking for new ways to make software faster, lighter, easier to use, and more efficient with its available resources.
-This trend for faster, lighter, more engaging software is the reason why microapps and microservices are such a hot topic today.
+This emphasis on speed, size, and efficiency, although more evident in computer hardware transition over time, is perfectly mirrored in modern software development methodology.
+You just might not have noticed this transition as much as you noticed the thickness of your iPhone diminish over time, but software developers are constantly looking for new ways to make software faster, lighter, easier to use, and more efficient with its available resources.
+This trend for faster, lighter, more engaging software is the reason why micro apps and microservices are such a hot topic today.

-The adoption of microapps and microservices causes issues when it comes to monitoring.
+The adoption of micro apps and microservices causes issues when it comes to monitoring.
 No longer can we look at all the jobs running in one place, we need to collect metrics from all of the services running our job in order to evaluate how the job is doing.
 See how MetricFire handles distributed monitoring in our article Introduction to monitoring Kubernetes.
-But, first let’s cover the basics.
+But, first, let’s cover the basics.

-Microapps … What are they?
+Micro apps … What are they?

 A microapp, simply put, is an application that does one thing, and does it really well.
-It has a single focus of operation, aimed at getting users in, optimizing their experience as they perform that task, and getting the task done quickly and efficiently.
+It has a single focus of the operation, aimed at getting users in, optimizing their experience as they perform that task, and getting the task done quickly and efficiently.
 Before the microapp methodology was adopted, traditional business applications would usually consist of a large suite of functionalities, combined into a single interface.

-Although this may sound like a brand new concept, microapps have been around for a while and chances are you use one routinely without even knowing.
-Google set the trend in action when it started using artificial intelligence to display interactive cards in response to certain search queries, for example, weather based queries that display a card like the one below:
+Although this may sound like a brand new concept, micro apps have been around for a while, and chances are you use one routinely without even knowing.
+Google set the trend in action when it started using artificial intelligence to display interactive cards in response to certain search queries, for example, weather-based queries that display a card like the one below: